pomegranar/PIP-KAG-CD/README.md

 ```

 ## 📝 Citation
-Please cite our paper if it's helpful to your work!
+If you find this work useful, please cite our paper and give us a shining star 🌟
 ```
 @misc{huang2025pipkagmitigatingknowledgeconflicts,
       title={PIP-KAG: Mitigating Knowledge Conflicts in Knowledge-Augmented Generation via Parametric Pruning},